 Instead of running a binary, you can run Liftbridge using a container.
-There is a container image available which runs an instance of Liftbridge and NATS inside a single Docker container.
+There is a container image available which runs an instance of Liftbridge and an embedded NATS server inside a single Docker container.
 This is meant for development and testing purposes.
 Use the following Docker commands to run this container:

 This will run the container which will start both the NATS and Liftbridge servers.
 To check the logs to see if the container started properly, run: